Storing Open Red Wine Guide

 Re-cork the wine after every glass pour.
 Keep the open wine bottle out of light and stored under room temperature.
-In most cases a refrigerator goes a long way to keeping wine fresh longer; even red wines.
-When stored at colder temperatures the chemical processes slow down, including the process of oxidation that takes place when wine is exposed to oxygen.
+In most cases, a refrigerator goes a long way to keeping wine for longer, even red wines.
+When stored at colder temperatures, the chemical processes slow down, including the process of oxidation that takes place when oxygen hits the wine.
 Wine stored by cork inside the fridge will stay relatively fresh for up to 3-5 days.
 This is a good start, but I think we can do better!

-- For best results, store the wine upright to minimize surface area exposed to oxygen.
+- For best results, store the wine upright to minimize the surface area exposed to oxygen.

-- Prevent dramatic temperature changes which can damage your wine, such as quickly going from cold to hot.
+- Prevent dramatic temperature changes that can damage your wine, such as quickly going from cold to hot.

 What to Avoid When Storing Open Red Wine